PET imaging of hypoxia

 2-Nitroimidazoles are the most widely studied compounds for imaging hypoxia (Nunn et al., 1995).
 Nitroimidazoles are reduced intracellularly in all viable cells and have an established use in the treatment of anaerobic infections.
 In aerobic cells the reduced nitroimidazole is immediately re-oxidised and washed out rapidly.
 By contrast, in cells with a low oxygen concentration the re-oxidation is slowed, which allows further reductive reactions to take place.
 This leads to the formation of reactive products that can covalently bind to cell components or are charged and thus diffuse more slowly out of the tissue (Nunn et al., 1995).
 Thus, hypoxia increases both reversible and irreversible components of nitroimidazole uptake in tissue.

 Casciari et al. (1995) have developed a kinetic compartmental model to quantify tumour oxygenation status from PET data using fluorine-18 labelled fluoromisonidazole ([18F]FMISO), which is the most widely used nitroimidazole compound in clinical PET.
-Thereafter, [18F]FMISO model has been reduced to irreversible two-tissue compartment model (Thorwarth et al., 2005; Wang et al., 2009; Grkovski et al., 2017).
+Thereafter, [18F]FMISO model has been reduced to irreversible two-tissue compartment model (Thorwarth et al., 2005; Wang et al., 2009; Grkovski et al., 2017; McGowan et al., 2017).
 Reversible two-tissue compartmental model was found to provide best fits for [18F]HX4 (Verwer et al., 2017).

 In clinical applications, late-scan protocols are usually followed, without blood sampling.
-Data is analyzed using robust semi-quantitative methods such as SUV and tumour-to-muscle ratio (T/M).
+Data is analysed using robust semi-quantitative methods such as SUV and tumour-to-muscle ratio (T/M).
 [18F]EF5 T/M has excellent repeatability in head and neck cancer (Silvoniemi et al., 2018).

 Intracellular redox environment is altered as a consequence of hypoxia, as the concentration of reducing agents such as NADH are increased.
 Several metal chelates that are sensitive to the redox state have been developed and labelled, usually based on the reduction of Cu2+ to Cu+.
 For example, [64Cu]ATSM is highly membrane permeable and has rapid washout from non-hypoxic regions, but it is retained in hypoxic tissue (Lewis et al., 1999).
 However, retention of [64Cu]ATSM and also [64Cu]PTSM was shown to be reduced in tumours that express MDR1 protein (Liu et al., 2009), limiting the clinical applications of these tracers.